What you should do to ensure email deliverability with SendGrid

 What you need to do to ensure email deliverability with SendGrid is actually very simple.

-SendGrid automatically handles bounce processing and domain authentication key rotation, so your daily task is simply to occasionally check Deliverability Insights.
+SendGrid automatically handles bounce processing and domain authentication key rotation, so your daily tasks are reduced to occasionally checking Deliverability Insights.

-With other email delivery services, you need to build and operate each of these mechanisms yourself.
-With SendGrid, once you complete the initial settings, you'll have an environment where emails arrive in the inbox rather than the spam folder.
+With other email delivery services, you'd need to build and operate each of these mechanisms yourself.
+With SendGrid, once you complete the initial settings, you've created an environment where your emails reach the inbox rather than the spam folder.